Policy HDR Variation and Extension of Candidature Procedure

 9. Changes to the Advisory Panel member(s)

-9.1 All Candidates’ Advisory Panels must be compliant with the HDR Supervision Procedure.
+9.1 All Advisory Panels must be compliant with the HDR Supervision Procedure.

-9.3 Candidates and Advisors are responsible for ensuring that the recorded Advisory Panel is accurate as the information cannot be altered after the degree is conferred.
+9.3 HDR candidates and Advisors are responsible for ensuring that the recorded Advisory Panel is accurate, as this information cannot be altered after the degree is conferred.

 10. Withdrawal from course

-10.1 A Candidate may withdraw from their degree program at any time by completing the Variation of Candidature Request form.
+10.1 HDR candidate may withdraw from their degree program at any time by completing the Variation of Candidature form.

-10.2 Failure to attend supervisory meetings, workshops or meet other requirements of the Higher Degree by Research course does not constitute a withdrawal and may result in the Candidate being placed on HDR Progress Support or Under Review depending on the time frame and stage of candidature.
+10.2 Failure to attend supervisory meetings, workshops or meet other requirements of the Higher Degree by Research course does not constitute a withdrawal and may result in the HDR candidate being placed on HDR Progress Support or Under Review depending on the time frame and stage of candidature.

-10.3 A Candidate wishing to withdraw from their course will normally be asked to undertake an exit interview with the relevant Associate Dean of Research Education or nominee.
+10.3 A HDR candidate wishing to withdraw from their course will normally be asked to undertake an exit interview with the relevant ADRE or nominee.

 10.5 On completion of the course withdrawal process, the Candidate’s access to University services, materials and restricted University areas will be revoked.